 Overview

 Streams are a set of filters that allow users to refine ActOns based on specific criteria.
-Users can utilize default streams or create custom streams to save time and effort by avoiding repetitive filter selection.
+Users can use default streams or create custom streams to save time and effort by avoiding repetitive filter selection each time they search for ActOns with specific criteria.
 This feature ensures a more efficient and streamlined process for managing ActOns.

 Default Streams

-Default streams are pre-configured and visible to all users.
+Default streams are visible to all users.
 They are available by default and include the following options for filtering ActOns:

-- Unassigned ActOns: Displays ActOns that have not been assigned to any user.
+- Unassigned ActOns: Shows ActOns that have not been assigned to any user.

-For example, if a user wants to view all open ActOns, they can select the All ActOns stream to retrieve the relevant list.
+For example, if a user wants to view all open ActOns, they can select the All Open ActOns stream to retrieve the open ActOns.

 Custom Streams